 If neither of the digital inputs or both digital inputs are active simultaneously, the actuator stops in its position.
-This means that it can be stopped in any position.
+The actuator can thus be stopped in any position.

 The actuator operates in continuous mode and is controlled via a 3-point step signal.
 The setting function is limited by the "low" and "high" positions ("low" position may also be 0° = "closed" position).